By-Laws of the CDSA

 3.3.1 Membership Year

-The membership year is January 1 to December 31.The date that membership fees must be received by the Secretary before membership privileges are revoked shall be set by the board.
-This shall be ratified at the annual general meeting for the following year.
+The membership year is January 1 to December 31.The date that membership fees must be received by the Secretary before membership privileges are revoked shall be March 1st.

 3.3.2 Setting Membership Fees

 The board recommends the annual membership fees for each classification of member.
-This is ratified at an annual general meeting for the following year.
+The annual fees will be confirmed during the AGM.

 3.4 Termination of Membership